Classical Approach to Orbital Star Velocity Obviates Dark Matter Conjecture While Demonstrating Path of Lowest Energy

 Experimental Support

-Importantly, the data demonstrates the physical significance of count bounds and this provides a physical foundation for correlation of the above expressions which resolve also the expression for kinetic energy.
+The data when compared to an MQ description of star velocity data demonstrates the physical significance of count bounds and this provides a physical foundation for correlation of the above expressions which resolve also the expression for kinetic energy.

 Discussion

 MQ is an expansion of the existing classical nomenclature.
 Its most notable feature is a separation of measure - the fundamental measures lf, mf, and tf - from counts counts of those measures.
-When applied to a description of [Heisenberg's uncertainty principle][5] we discover, that the reference measures cancel out leaving us with only counts.
+When applied to a description of [Heisenberg's uncertainty principle][5] at the Planck scale bound we discover, that the reference measures cancel out leaving us with only counts.
+This exercise reveals that the Planck scale bound is a geometric feature of the expanding frame of the universe.
+It also provides a physical instantiation with which to derive from first principles expresions and values for the fundamental measures.
+With this overview, we turn our attention to the derivation.

 A continuation of the derivation, we move mf to the denominator and then recognize that 1/mf is the upper count bound frequency of a fundamental unit of mass.
 We will need to keep in mind that this is not any count, but specifically that count at the upper count bound corresponding to mass frequency.